 3. How do I schedule an Advising Appointment?

-At the beginning of your studies you will be advised within your college, but I still encourage you to set up an appointment with me at the outset of your studies (firstname.lastname@example.org) to discuss the major and your goals.
+At the beginning of your studies you will be advised within your college, but I still encourage you to set up an appointment with me at the outset of your studies (email@example.com) to discuss the major and your goals.
 After you have completed 60 hours, you will be advised within the religion department.
-You may schedule an appointment via Sara with Gregory Kline.
+You may schedule an appointment with Gregory Kline via whatever advising computer system is in use.

 4. What are the major requirements for the Religion major?